FAIRmat-NFDI/nomad-simulations/docs/software-development-guide.md

 ### Coordination Mechanisms

 - PRs should explicitly link related issues and other PRs.
-- Follow-up work should be tracked explicitly, not left as implicit TODOs.
+- Follow-up work should typically be tracked explicitly by creating new issues, not left as implicit TODOs.
+- Responsibility for follow-up issues may vary.
+Assignments should be used wherever possible.
+Otherwise, the author/project lead share responsbility for following up.
+The author of in-code TODO comments is responsibile for keeping track and following up in that case.
+- For multi-step changes, a **super-issue** (labeled `SUPER ISSUE`) can be used to track progress across multiple PRs via a checklist.
-- For multi-step or cross-repository work, project boards may be used to provide shared visibility.
+- For broader-scoped, longer-term, or cross-repository work, project boards may be used to provide shared visibility.
-- When ownership or the right contact is unclear, a dedicated moment (meeting or agenda item) may be used to unblock PRs collaboratively.
+- When a PR cannot be easily unblocked via direct communication between author and reviewer, a dedicated moment (meeting or agenda item) should be used to unblock PRs collaboratively.

 ---